 All personnel files are the property of Bonner County.
 Official personnel files are maintained by Bonner County Human Resources and are considered a legal document and confidential.
-Records kept in personnel files will include the original resumes, offer letters, employment application, performance appraisals, actions, letters of commendation, iob descriptions. resignation/termination letters.
-Supervisors, managers, department heads, and elected officials may view the personnel files of employees in their line of As Bonner County is considered one employer, a member of management considering the hire of a former employee or transfer of a current employee may be granted access to the employee's personnel file upon request.
+Records kept in personnel files will include the original employment application, resumes, offer letters, performance appraisals, disciplinary actions, letters of commendation, job descriptions, and resignation/termination letters.
+Supervisors, managers, department heads, and elected officials may view the personnel files of employees in their line of supervision.
+As Bonner County is considered one employer, a member of management considering the hire of a former employee or transfer of a current employee may be granted access to the employee's personnel file upon request.